Machine Learning vs LLM: Differences, Applications & Impact

 Machine Learning Vs LLM - Key Differences

-Data Requirements, Model Complexity, Training, and Resources
+ML Vs LLM: Data Requirements, Model Complexity, Training, and Resources

-Traditional ML can work with structured data or small datasets.
+ML can work with structured data or small datasets.
 On the other hand, LLMs require enormous volumes of text, billions or trillions of tokens, to learn linguistic patterns effectively.

-Traditional ML models have long relied on feature extraction for applications across various industries.
+ML models have long relied on feature extraction for applications across various industries.

 The burden of complex feature extraction is shifted to financial costs when using LLMs.

-Traditional ML vs LLMs - your decision matrix!
+ML Vs LLM - your decision matrix

 Applications of Machine Learning and LLMs